-A belated happy birthday to Johan van der Velde, who was born on December 12, 1956 in Rijsbergen, Netherlands.
+An early happy birthday shout-out to Johan van der Velde, who was born on December 12, 1956 in Rijsbergen, Netherlands.

 The Dutch rider is best known for winning the maillot blanc in the 1980 Tour de France for being the best young rider under 25, while also placing 12th overall in his debut French Grand Tour.

 During next year’s Tour, van der Velde won two stages, and again finished 12th in the overall classification.

 Van der Velde stood out in the peloton for his lean, long-legged appearance, smooth pedaling style and long hair.
 And, despite riding in support of veteran riders such as Joop Zoetemelk, whom he could pace over mountains at impressive speed, he was also capable of winning on his own.

 Indeed, van der Velde saw early successes in races like the Tour de Romandie, Tour of Britain, Critérium du Dauphiné Libéré and the Ronde van Nederland, as well as claiming the Dutch National Road Championship title on two occasions.